dvij542/Delay-aware-Robust-Tube-MPC/README.md

 1. [Delay aware robust control for safe autonomous driving](https://ieeexplore.ieee.org/document/9827111)
 2. [Delay aware robust control for safe autonomous driving and racing](https://arxiv.org/abs/2208.13856)

+NOTE : There are some notation errors in our IEEE IV conference paper (1).
+The original non-linear model is linearized around the current state at every time step into a linear system.
+However, in the MPC's prediction horizon, we assume time-invariant dynamics.
+An updated version can be found here : [Updated arxiv version](https://arxiv.org/abs/2109.07101)

 ## Folder structure

 - Controller A/ and Controller B/ : All the code files for Controller A and B implementation of [Delay aware robust control for safe autonomous driving](https://ieeexplore.ieee.org/document/9827111) which includes delay aware robust tube MPC formulation for global frame of reference with simulations in ROS Gazebo